Drain Survey Cost

 Labour Costs and Timescales

-As with many jobs, the cost and time required can vary, depending on the size and complexity of the situation.
-Especially when it comes to any work that's required to be carried out after a drain survey.
+As with many jobs, the cost and time required can vary depending on the size and complexity of the situation — particularly when it comes to any work required after the survey itself.

 Labour Fees for a Drain Survey

-For a basic drain survey it typically costs around £90, while a full CCTV drain survey may cost up to £350.
+A basic drain survey typically costs around £90, while a full CCTV drain survey may cost up to £350.

-The time it takes to complete a drain survey differs depending on the entire length of the home’s drainage system.
+The time it takes to complete a drain survey depends on the length and complexity of the home's drainage system.
+Larger properties tend to have more extensive drainage, which takes engineers longer to cover thoroughly.

-Below is an overview of the estimated duration for completing the various drain survey jobs:
+Below is an overview of estimated durations for various drain survey jobs:

 | Job Description | Duration |